NoamStanis/Vulkan-CAE-3D-viewer/docs/PROJECT_NOTES.md

 generic 3D-graphics demo.
 The end goal is to view finite-element models and their simulation results (mode shapes, frequency-response fields), starting from Nastran.
 The graphics stack was built up in small, individually-verified steps;
-the CAE data layer is now being added on top.
+the CAE data layer now sits on top — Nastran `.bdf` geometry import is working and integrated (§5).
+Results (mode shapes, field coloring) are the next work.

 ### Build/runtime stack
 - **Conan 2.x** for dependencies, **CMake**, **Ninja**.
 Sources are